jenishborah/Tea-Leaf-Disease-Detection/README.md

 # Tea-Leaf-Disease-Detection
 This repo contains the code and documentation for my final year project on tea leaf diseases using deep learning as a partial fulfillment of my degree of master in science in information technology from the department of computer science, Gauhati university, Ghy-14

+# !Important!
+The complete folders including `saved_models` are in master branch instead of main branch

 ## Dataset
 I used a publicly available dataset for tea leaf disease detection.
 The dataset is available in the `data` directory.